 Hear Elvis's version on: In Dreams Of Yesterday (Memory label, CZ)

-This was Campbell's first hit.
+The original version of "Turn Around, Look At Me" was Campbell's first hit, released on Crest 45-1087 in October, 1961.
 The Vogues made the Top Ten with the number in 1968.
 Campbell was a frequent session musician in Nashville and even played on some Elvis recordings, notably those from the sessions that gave us the excellent "Viva Las Vegas" soundtrack.
 Only poor audience recordings exist of Elvis singing this song in concert, the first dating from the 13 November 1971 performance in Dallas, Texas.
-A second, rather better recording, was made at Asheville on 23 July 1975.
+Another, rather better recording, was made at Asheville on 23 July 1975, as well as numerous other impromptu performances during 1974 and 1975.

 Written by: Lemmel; Clarke

-Originally recorded by Johnny Hallett in late 1950s
+Originally recorded by Singspiration Quartet with Johnny Hallett in late 1950s

 Hear Elvis's version on: Amazing Grace (CD 2)

 Helen Lemmel was responsible for over 500 hymns during her lifetime (1864 - 1961).
 She wrote the hymn "O Soul Are You Weary And Troubled" (the correct title of this number) in 1918, after having read a gospel tract written by Lilian Trotter and based on the biblical passage Mat 4:1-12.
 It was first published in 1922.
-Hallett's version was played on the piano.
+The original version by the Singspiration Quartet features Johnnie Hallett on piano and was released on Singspiration S-1070-8-45.
 Elvis's version was made at an informal studio session during the filming of "Elvis On Tour," sung together with "Nearer My God To Thee."
 It was not included in the film, and was not released until 1994.

 Written by: Labostrie; Penniman